Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

 The agent server will enable the creation of composite multi-agent system that utilize AutoGPT Agent as its default agent.

-## Project Outline

-Currently the project mainly consist of these components:

-*agent_api*
-A component that will expose API endpoints for the creation & execution of agents.
-This component will make connections to the database to persist and read the agents.
-It will also trigger the agent execution by pushing its execution request to the ExecutionQueue.

-*agent_executor*
-A component that will execute the agents.
-This component will be a pool of processes/threads that will consume the ExecutionQueue and execute the agent accordingly.
-The result and progress of its execution will be persisted in the database.

 ## Setup

 This setup is for MacOS/Linux.